Box Enterprise Logo

 Bonuses & Incentives

-Bonuses are structured around company and individual performance.
-There is a mix of annual performance bonuses and spot incentives for outstanding contributions.
-Sales roles generally have commission structures and quota-based incentives.
-Equity grants are offered at hire and as part of performance cycles for eligible employees.
+Annual performance bonuses are tied to company and individual results.
+There are also spot bonuses for standout contributions.
+Sales roles have commission and quota structures.
+Equity is granted at hire and through performance cycles for eligible employees.

 Health and Insurance Benefits